Home > Health & Wellness > Health Library > Colorectal Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 Fecal Occult Blood Test (FOBT)

 The guaiac test identifies peroxidase-like activity that is characteristic of human and nonhuman hemoglobin.
-Thus, it will record blood from ingested meat, upper airway bleeding such as epistaxis, upper gastrointestinal (GI) bleeding, as well as colonic lesions.
+Thus, the test records blood from ingested meat, upper airway bleeding such as epistaxis, upper gastrointestinal (GI) bleeding, and colonic lesions.

 Five controlled clinical trials have been completed or are in progress to evaluate the efficacy of screening utilizing the FOBT.
 The Swedish trial is a targeted study for individuals aged 60 to 64 years.
 The English trial selects candidates from lists of family practitioners.
 The Danish trial offers screening to a population aged 45 to 75 years who were randomly assigned to a control or study group.[3,4]